Morneau keeps stake in family business through holding company, watchdog says

 The Finance Minister has repeatedly declined to say what he did with these shares, even as he faces allegations that he is in a conflict of interest for sponsoring C-27, a bill to change pension rules in a manner that opposition parties say could reasonably be expected to benefit Morneau Shepell.

-Ms. Dawson, speaking publicly for the first time on Finance Minister Bill Morneau's conflict-of-interest controversy, made it clear Tuesday she didn't advise the former executive against establishing a blind trust for his substantial wealth.
+Ms. Dawson, speaking publicly for the first time on Mr. Morneau's conflict-of-interest controversy, made it clear Tuesday she didn't advise the former executive against establishing a blind trust for his substantial wealth.

 The federal watchdog said she merely told Mr. Morneau that it was not necessary to set up a blind trust that would place his wealth beyond his reach while he served in public office.